1965 United Nations Security Council election

 The 1965 United Nations Security Council election was held on 10 December 1965 during the twentieth session of the United Nations General Assembly, held at United Nations Headquarters in New York City.
-The General Assembly elected seven members as non-permanent members of the UN Security Council, for one- or two-year mandates commencing on 1 January 1966.
+The General Assembly elected seven members as non-permanent members of the UN Security Council, for one- or two-year terms beginning on 1 January 1966.

 Rules

 An amendment to the United Nations Charter, adopted 17 December 1963 and ratified 31 August 1965, expanded the number of non-permanent seats on the Security Council from six to ten.
 Non-permanent members have a term length of two years; previous elections had three members elected per year and future elections would have five members elected per year.
 This year however, an unprecedented seven seats were up for election.

 Prior to this election, the three members elected in odd years would consist of one from Latin America, one from the Commonwealth of Nations, and one from Eastern Europe; while the three members elected in even years would consist of a second one from Latin America, one from the Middle East, and one from Western Europe.
 As a result, the latter three members (Uruguay, Jordan, and the Netherlands) did not have seats up for election and would keep their seats.

 To handle the increase in seats, after "lengthy consultations in the course of the past week," the President of the General Assembly adopted four special rules for this election.

 First, the three outgoing seats were to be elected for new two-year terms.
-Due to political factors at the time, the Eastern European seat de facto included members from Asia, and the Commonwealth seat de facto included members from Africa, so the outgoing members were Bolivia, Ivory Coast, and Malaysia.
+Due to political factors at the time, the Eastern European seat de facto included members from Asia, and the Commonwealth seat de facto included non-Commonwealth members from Africa, so the outgoing members were Bolivia, Ivory Coast, and Malaysia.
 The President of the General Assembly, with no objections, treated the Commonwealth seat previously held by Ivory Coast as an African seat, and the Eastern Europe/Asia seat previously held by Malaysia as an Eastern European seat (the Middle Eastern seat held by Jordan being treated as an Asian seat).
 Therefore, three members from Latin America, Africa, and Eastern Europe (not Asia) were to be elected this round.
-Due to an agreement from the 1964 election, it was already determined that Ivory Coast's outgoing seat would be given to Mali.
+Due to an agreement from the previous year, the General Assembly had determined that Ivory Coast's outgoing seat would go to Mali.
 After a secret ballot, the three elected members were Argentina, Mali, and Bulgaria.